Sharp eigenvalue bounds and minimal surfaces in the ball: The existence and regularity of extremal metrics

 \section{The existence and regularity of extremal metrics}

-In this section we prove existence of smooth metrics which maximize $\sigma_1L$ on oriented surfaces of genus $0$ with $k\geq 2$ boundary components.
-We also prove the existence and regularity of such metrics on the M\"obius band.
+In this section we prove existence of smooth metrics which maximize $\sigma_1 L$ on surfaces provided the conformal structure is bounded for any metric near the maximum.
+In particular we prove existence of smooth maximizing metrics on oriented surfaces of genus $0$ with $k \geq 2$ boundary components.
+We also prove existence and regularity of such metrics on the M\"obius band.

 We first establish the connection between extremal metrics and minimal surfaces that are free boundary solutions in the ball.
 Let $M$ be a compact surface with boundary, and assume $g_0$ is a metric on $M$ with